aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-As written, the prover will report that the invariant is violated
-after the call to `publish1` and before the call to `publish2`.
-If either of `publish1` or `publish2` is without the other, the prover
+As written, the Move Prover will report that the invariant is violated after the call to `publish1` and before the call to `publish2`.
+If either of `publish1` or `publish2` is without the other, the Move Prover
 will also report a violation of the invariant.

 By default, a global invariant is checked immediately after the instruction `I` that touches the resources mentioned in the global invariant.
-The `[suspendable]` attribute (at the invariant side) together with two pragmas
-(specified in function spec block) provides fine-grained control on where we hope this invariant to be checked:
+The `[suspendable]` attribute (at the invariant side) together with two pragmas (specified in function spec block) provide fine-grained control on where we hope this invariant to be checked:

 - `disable_invariants_in_body`: the invariant will be checked at the end of the function where `I` resides.
 - `delegate_invariants_to_caller`: the invariant will be checked by all callers of the function where `I` resides.